hoangduytranuk/blender_manual/blender_docs/manual/editors/graph_editor/introduction.rst

 For *Actions* the X axis represents time, the Y axis represents the value to set the property.

-For *Drivers* the X axis represents the *Driver Value*, the Y axis represents the value to set the property.

 Depending on the selected curves, the values have different meaning:
-For example rotation properties are shown in degrees, location properties are shown in Blender Units.
+For example rotation properties are shown in degrees.
-Note that *Drivers* use radians for rotation properties.

 Header